 Ours: Falken Tyres

 Legal requirement in many places.
 Essential safety kit elsewhere.
-We have had the Gendarme in France check we have ours on board so don’t get caught out.
+The Gendarme checked ours were onboard in France so don’t get caught out.

 Ours: Pewag from Brindley